easypanel-io/website/docs/02-guides/14-scripts/index.md

 # Scripts

-Scripts in Easypanel let you define named shell commands that you can run against your service on demand, directly from the UI.
+Scripts in Easypanel let you define named shell commands that you can run against your services on demand, directly from the UI.
 They are available for both **App** and **Box** services.

 Use scripts for one-off operational tasks — database migrations, cache clearing, data seeding, health checks, and anything else you would normally type into the console but want to save and reuse.